mongodb/docs/source/includes/list-table-server-types.rst

      - One license for any number of servers up to the maximum of the total GB of RAM you purchased across these servers.

-   * - Backing Database
-     - Hosts your |onprem| backing database.
-       :ref:`enable-application-database-monitoring` to enable this
-       option.
-     - None